4undRaiser/sui_giftcard_nft/README.md

 # sui_giftcard_nft
 A marketplace where users can buy and sell giftcards.
-This project uses the sui kiok module to implement the market place.
+This project uses the sui kiosk module to implement the market place.

 **Functions**